MAPLE: Metadata Augmented Private Language Evolution: Experiments

 \subsection{Ablation studies}

-Next, we conduct a series of controlled ablation studies to isolate the contributions of different components in MAPLE.
+\textbf{MAPLE core components.} We conduct a series of controlled ablation studies to isolate the contributions of different components in MAPLE.
 Specifically, we consider the following variants.
 (1) \textbf{AugPE+M}: only synthetic metadata is included in the \texttt{RANDOM\_API} prompt.
 (2) \textbf{AugPE+E}: only 10 uniformly sampled donated examples are included in the prompt (note metadata is unavailable for similarity-based selection in this setting.)
 Recall that MAPLE leverages both metadata (M) and donated text (E), which can be viewed as \textbf{AugPE+M,E}.
 We additionally evaluate the quality of the initialization without PE iterations.
 (3) \textbf{0 shot}: the initial synthetic dataset in AugPE, without PE voting or iterative refinement.
 (4) \textbf{0 shot+M,E}: the MAPLE initialization, using both metadata and in-context examples, without PE voting or iterative refinement.
 The latter two ablation studies assess the importance of PE iterations and whether a good initialization alone is sufficient to produce high-quality synthetic data.

-From Figure~\ref{fig:mainablation}, we observe that using either metadata or in-context examples alone yields limited improvement over AugPE.
+Figure~\ref{fig:mainablation} presents the comparison under $\varepsilon=\infty$; we observe that using either metadata or in-context examples alone yields limited improvement over AugPE.
 It is crucial to leverage both metadata and in-context examples to fully exploit LLM capabilities.
 We also confirm the necessity of PE iterations.
 While incorporating in-context examples in the 0-shot setting substantially improves generation quality, it still falls short of the performance achieved by MAPLE and even AugPE.
 These results show that PE iterations, metadata, and in-context examples are all essential for achieving high-quality synthetic data.
+The poor 0-shot results also suggest that general pretraining is insufficient to match the specific long-form distributions of bioRxiv abstracts without dataset-specific initialization.

+This conclusion holds under finite privacy budgets: we compare MAPLE with AugPE+E on bioRxiv under $\varepsilon=1$ and $\varepsilon=4$.
+MAPLE achieves MAUVE scores of $0.6846$ and $0.7388$, respectively, compared with $0.4915$ and $0.5732$ for AugPE+E. This confirms that metadata contributes substantial gains beyond donated examples alone under varying DP constraints.